 - Great value for money at the price range offered

-- Delivery took a lot of time
+- Delivery took a while

 Fighting Sports S2 Gel